Mindfulness and the Brain: Embodying Mindfulness in Education

 PRESENTED AS A JOINT OFFERING WITH YOGA CALM.

 This course teaches foundational mindfulness skills for adults to strengthen their own understanding of mindfulness and deepen their work with youth in a variety of settings.
 However, this course does not certify participants as Peace in Schools instructors or allow participants to teach proprietary material from the Peace in Schools curriculum.
-Stay tuned for more information on our upcoming teacher certification program.

 $250 online course + $60 optional course credit